 There are many ways we can try to keep our mental health the best it can be.
 According to studies, those who have followed hygiene advice such as washing hands regularly, wearing masks, and social distancing have experienced reduced stress levels compared to those who have not.
 Seeking help and support is extremely important – talking and calling with friends and family can significantly boost mental health.
 Staying positive and reminding yourself this situation is temporary is essential to help keep going on.
 Sometimes it may feel like this whole thing is never-ending, but it is important to remember it will eventually end and try to keep a positive and hopeful mindset.
 Even simple exercising such as walking, running, or following online workouts can also help stay active and happy, studies show.
 Reducing the number of patients at hospitals is important to make sure health workers feel safer and less stressed during these times, so try to avoid going to hospitals unless it is absolutely necessary.

-Covid-19 has caused global panic and has had a tremendous effect on a lot of our mental health, but there are many ways to help better this and boost our happiness.
+Covid-19 has caused global panic and has had a tremendous effect on a lot of our mental health, but there are many ways to help better this and boost our happiness such as the consumption of the strongest CBD oil to relieve stress.
 Hopefully, this pandemic will come to an end soon.

 - Zhou, Yanmengqian, Erina L. MacGeorge, and Jessica Gall Myrick.
 “Mental Health and Its Predictors during the Early Months of the COVID-19 Pandemic Experience in the United States.”
 MDPI.
 Multidisciplinary Digital Publishing Institute, August 31, 2020. https://www.mdpi.com/1660-4601/17/17/6315